ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 wc -l ./macs2/output2/Nfxl1_GM12878_pooled_relaxed_peaks.narrowPeak

 ```
 The above code focuses only on samples of transcription factor Nfxl1 in cell line GM12878.
 You have to run the same commands for Nfxl1 in cell line K562.
-Also remember to change the 'threads' parameter to suit your system.

 Now, that we have all our peak list files (with relaxed threshold) ready, we can conduct an IDR analysis on the replicates.